-Before I came to U of R, I attended Carnegie Mellon University as Master’s student in Material Science.
+Before I came to U of R, I obtained a Master degree from Carnegie Mellon University in Material Science.
 I worked with Prof. Rollett as a researcher on scientific computing.

 Yu Feng